-Are you a Company Director looking for a solution to close and liquidate your company?
+Are you a Company Director concerned about your directors duties and looking for a solution to close and liquidate your company?
 Oliver Elliot can help you with both an insolvent or a solvent liquidation.

 Directors’ duties involves fiduciary duties owed to the company of which they are the Director.

 Such duties encompass a fundamental duty of loyalty and to act in the best interests of the company, in good faith.
 There is an overriding duty not to secretly profit from the directorship.
 Acceptance of the appointment of Director is not to be undertaken lightly, particularly if there is no intention to engage in the management of the company’s affairs.